snowdriftcoop/snowdrift/TEXTEDITORS.md

       active, log out of your system and log back in (to avoid logging out, `source ~/.profile` will get the path in your terminal, but you'll have to start atom from the command line for now).
-* *Note*: this installation is the easiest for now and will work for any other projects that use the same GHC version but will *not* work if you switch between projects that use different GHC versions.
+* NB: this installation is the easiest for now and will work for any other projects that use the same GHC version but will *not* work if you switch between projects that use different GHC versions.
 * *Note: ghc-mod will fail if it sees a dist/ directory which is made when you